Geoffrey Challen

 CS 124: Spring 2023CS 124: Spring 2023

-Enrollment: 767 Format: Asynchronous online with both online and in-person support, frequent small assessment Languages: Kotlin, Java
+Enrollment: 879 Format: Tutorial format with both online and in-person support, frequent small assessment Languages: Kotlin, Java

 - Added profiles of diverse computer scientists to our daily lessons and weekly quizzes as part of a CS People series.

-- Began work on support for adding support for autograding test suites for all of the 700 questions in our problem library.
+- Began work on adding support for autograding test suites for all of the 700 questions in our problem library.

 - Transitioned the course website to a new static site framework to improve login integration and avoid library deprecation.